farlee2121/DevEssentialsBlog/content/draft/2022-10-06-Common-design-terms.md

 Well defined patterns also describe pattern forces, or the challenges/conditions that motivate pattern as well as trade-offs.
 These forces and trade-offs often relate the pattern back to achieving principles.

+[Anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern) are common solutions to common problems that tend to be ineffective.
+In other words, patterns that should be avoided.

 ### Examples
 Wikipedia collected a [large list of patterns](https://en.wikipedia.org/wiki/Software_design_pattern)